Demonstrative Adjectives

 - Used for one thing that is close to the speaker.

-- Example: This chair is comfortable.
+- Example: This chair next to me is comfortable.

 - That